best pocket knives

 • It features a woven pattern in 5 different colors

-• With 5 tools including a key ring
+• With five tools, including a key ring

 • Weights only 17g